audiobookshelf/audiobookshelf-api-docs/source/includes/_me.md

 }
 ```

-This endpoint syncs a client's local media progress with the server.
+This endpoint syncs a mobile client's local media progress with the server.
 For any local media progress with a greater `lastUpdate` time than the `lastUpdate` time of the matching media progress on the server, the server's media progress is updated.
 If the server's `lastUpdate` time is greater, than the local media progress will be returned with the updated information.

 ### HTTP Request